dapiced/redhat_status_advanced/README.md

 This tool is designed to provide maximum value within the Red Hat ecosystem.

-### OpenShift Operator

-The repository includes the foundational structure for a **Kubernetes Operator** in the `/operator` directory.
-An Operator automates the deployment, scaling, and management of the status checker on OpenShift and other Kubernetes platforms.

-- **Deploy with Ease**: Use a simple Custom Resource (CR) to deploy the application.
-- **Automated Management**: The Operator pattern allows for automated updates, backups, and lifecycle management.
-- **OpenShift Native**: Built to feel like a native part of the OpenShift platform.

-See the `operator/` directory for the CRD and example Custom Resource.

 ### Prometheus Exporter

-The built-in Prometheus exporter allows for seamless integration with **OpenShift Monitoring**, which is built on Prometheus.
+The built-in Prometheus exporter allows for seamless integration with monitoring systems.

 - **Run the exporter**: `python3 redhat_status.py --enable-exporter`
-- **Scrape Metrics**: Configure the OpenShift monitoring stack to scrape the `/metrics` endpoint on port 8000.
+- **Scrape Metrics**: Configure your monitoring stack to scrape the `/metrics` endpoint on port 8000.
-- **Build Dashboards**: Use the exported metrics to build Grafana dashboards and configure Alertmanager rules directly within the OpenShift console.
+- **Build Dashboards**: Use the exported metrics to build Grafana dashboards and configure alerting rules.

 ---

 ## � System Requirements

 ### Python Requirements
-- **Python 3.8 or higher** (tested with 3.8, 3.9, 3.10, 3.11, 3.12)
+- **Python 3.8 or higher** (compatible with 3.8, 3.9, 3.10, 3.11, 3.12)
 - **pip package manager**

 ### System Dependencies